slburson/misc-extensions/README.md

 - `product` &key _filterp_: Returns the product of the values, optionally filtered by `filterp` (which can be `:id` to filter out `nil`).

-- `count-if`: Returns the number of true values.
+- `count`: Returns the number of true values.

 - `max` &key _filterp_ _key_: Optionally filters the values by `filterp`, then returns the maximum, or if `key` is supplied, the value with the maximum key